 - Hypoplastic left heart syndrome – This is when the left side of the heart does not form correctly.

-If you took Prozac during pregnancy and your baby suffered any of these birth defects, contact our attorneys today.
-We can determine if you have grounds for a Prozac lawsuit.
+If you took Prozac during pregnancy and your baby suffered any of these birth defects, contact our Cincinnati attorneys today.
+We can determine if you have grounds for a class action lawsuit.

-Our class action lawyers can manage every aspect of the legal process, including the investigation, building a case, negotiating compensation and representing you at trial.
+Our class action attorneys can manage every aspect of the legal process, including the investigation, building a case, negotiating compensation and representing you at trial.

 RESEARCH ON BIRTH DEFECTS FROM SSRIS